ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms.
-Cloudy, with a high near 55.
-North wind 12 to 16 mph, with gusts as high as 23 mph.
-Chance of precipitation
+Cloudy.
+High near 50, with temperatures falling to around 47 in the afternoon.
+Northeast wind 5
-         is 100%.<br></div>
+         to 8 mph, with gusts as high as 23 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms.
 Cloudy.
 Low around 43, with temperatures rising to around 45 overnight.
-North northeast wind around
+North northeast wind 12
-         16 mph, with gusts as high as 23 mph.
+         to 16 mph, with gusts as high as 23 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">